aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 The base conformance pack has no Lambda dependency, so it is deployed organization-wide with `put-organization-conformance-pack`.
-Deploy it to every Region **except** the primary Region (the primary Region is covered by the complete pack in Step 3):
+Deploy it to every Region **except** the primary Region (the primary Region is covered by the full conformance pack in Step 3):

 ```
 OTHER_REGIONS="us-east-2 us-west-2 eu-west-1 eu-central-1 ap-southeast-1 ap-northeast-1"